kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/direct-connection.md

 {{< tab "KubeSphere has been installed" >}}

-If you already have a standalone KubeSphere installed, you can change the `clusterRole` to a host cluster by editing the cluster configuration and **wait for a while**.
+If you already have a standalone KubeSphere installed, you can set the value of  `clusterRole` to `host` by editing the cluster configuration.
+You need to **wait for a while** so that the change can take effect.

 - Option A - Use Web Console:

-Use `cluster-admin` account to enter **Cluster Management → CRDs**, search for the keyword `ClusterConfiguration` and enter its detailed page, edit the YAML of `ks-installer`.
-This is similar to Enable Pluggable Components.
+Use `admin` account to log in the console and go to **CRDs** on the **Cluster Management** page.
+Enter the keyword `ClusterConfiguration` and go to its detail page.
+Edit the YAML of `ks-installer`, which is similar to [Enable Pluggable Components](../../../pluggable-components/).

 - Option B - Use Kubectl: